The Spooky Tale of Captain Underpants: Hack-a-Ween: Release

 Hack-a-Ween premiered on Netflix on October 8, 2019, and later received a tie-in book adaptation published by Scholastic on July 7, 2020.

-Critical reception
+Reception

-A review at Common Sens Media stated: "The kids have little respect for adults, who rarely attempt to exert any control over them anyway.
+A review at Common Sense Media stated: "The kids have little respect for adults, who rarely attempt to exert any control over them anyway.
 This chaotic story is an OK pick for kids, but adults may tire of its relentless pace."
-A review in Decider also indicated that adult audience could find the film of little interest and saw the special as overall mediocre although fun and lighthearted.
+John Serba from Decider also indicated that adult audience might find the film of little interest, viewing the special as overall mediocre, although fun and lighthearted.